llmsystem/llmsys_f25_hw7/README.md

 **2.1** Complete the RLHF trainer implementation in `src/rlhf_trainer.py`:

 - Implement the `VERLTrainer` class using VERL's PPO implementation
-- Set up proper rollout generation using your reward model
-- Configure training parameters for stable learning

 **2.2** Run the RLHF training process: